-Game Of Thrones Season 7 Location Hints Arya Will Reunite With This Character
+‘Game Of Thrones’ Season 7 Location Hints Arya Will Reunite With This Character

 We may not have seen her at all in the show since season 1, in the Song of Ice And Fire Book series by George R.R.
 Martin, Nymeria is still alive and roaming the Riverlands with a wolf super-pack.
 Although the show has deviated from the books a lot, that should give direwolf fans some solace that Arya and Nymeria will meet again on the HBO show.

-As for news of when season 7 will premiere, Game Of Thrones fans still don’t have a concrete date.
+As for news of when Season 7 will premiere, Game Of Thrones fans still don’t have a concrete date.
 The shooting schedule was delayed to facilitate more filming during the winter and so the new season won’t be premiering in April or March as it has in previous seasons.
-Fans have known for a while that they will have to wait until summer but that hasn’t stopped anyone from chomping at the bit for new episodes of their favorite show.
+Fans have known for a while that they will have to wait until summer, but that hasn’t stopped anyone from chomping at the bit for new episodes of their favorite show.

-But now thanks to actor Liam Cunningham spilling some beans, fans have an idea that the Game Of Thrones Season 7 premiere could be coming later than sooner.
-Cunningham, who plays ‘Onion Knight’ Davos Seaworth, told the Irish Independent that Game Of Thrones Season 7 will most likely premiere in July.
+However, now thanks to actor Liam Cunningham spilling some beans, fans have an idea that the Game Of Thrones Season 7 premiere could be coming later than sooner.
+Cunningham, who plays “Onion Knight” Davos Seaworth, told the Irish Independent that Game Of Thrones Season 7 will most likely premiere in July.

 Praise the old gods and the new!
 Liam Cunningham says ‘Game of Thrones’ Season 7 is coming in July: https://t.co/ESL67Io2nk pic.twitter.com/FH4x753fQL